top of page

 Length of Reading: Pages

-Our summary: To begin, students look at political cartoons.
+To begin, students look at political cartoons.
 Then students look at WPA Slave narratives and answer questions.
 This requires a little bit of searching because the Library of Congress Links have moved and the recording is broken.
-But we think it's still worthwhile.
+But you can find the missing resources with a Google search so we think it's still worthwhile.
 Next students read 10 primary sources on the debate over the rights of newly freed slaves and answer 3 overarching questions.
 Finally, students write an editorial assessing Reconstruction.

 Freedmen's Bureau